Frequently Asked Questions

 How much time is required to be a part of NVYS?

-- What do I do if my student isn’t enjoying his experience in NVYS?
+What do I do if my student isn’t enjoying their experience in NVYS?

 What differentiates a Sinfonia and a Youth Symphony musician?